elimu-ai/web3-wiki/TOKENOMICS.md

     line [100, 50, 33.33, 25, 20, 16.67, 14.29, 12.5, 11.11, 0, 0]
 ```

 For weekly updates of the token supply, see our [Dune Analytics dashboard](https://dune.com/elimu_ai/dao-token).
-Also find the most up-to-date numbers of circulating supply, and total supply at https://token-api.elimu.ai.
+Also find the most up-to-date numbers of circulating supply and total supply at https://token-api.elimu.ai.

 ## Monthly Token Allocation